Superstars (British TV programme): 1983 to 1985: End of the first era

 Though Brian Hooper continued to compete in (and dominate) Superstars events until he retired in 1984, he stopped competing in the UK national contest after 1983, and he was succeeded as national champion in 1984 by athlete Garry Cook.
 The 1983 championship was also notable for the record breaking performances of Des Drummond in the 100m, with the agile Leigh Rugby League player managing to lower the markdown to only 10.85 seconds, in itself a time comparable with many full-time track and field athletes who would compete in the 1984 Summer Olympics.
 The final also saw Hooper beat Vic Charles (the only man ever to finish above him in any Superstars competition at that point).

-In the 1984 final Garry Cook was pushed very close by professional stunt performer and motorcycle racer, Eddie Kidd, but he held on against a weaker field than usual to become champion.
-Cook also competed in the now more popular Superteams series, as part of the never-defeated "Athletes" team, who were only finally beaten during the last season of the show in 1985.
-By now the BBC had decided that the programme was in need of "freshening up" and had altered the format several times, changing the format of the gym tests to include bar jumps and adding computerised scoring to stop the trend of sliding squat thrusts.
+In the 1984 final, Garry Cook was pushed very close by professional stunt performer and motorcycle racer Eddie Kidd, but he held on against a weaker field than usual to become champion.
+Cook also competed in the now more popular Superteams series as part of the never-defeated "Athletes" team, who were only finally beaten during the last season of the show in 1985.
+By now, the BBC had decided that the programme was in need of "freshening up" and had altered the format several times, changing the format of the gym tests to include bar jumps and adding computerized scoring to stop the trend of sliding squat thrusts.
 The programme was also moved to Portsmouth and took on a naval theme, adding a field gun competition in a bid to boost flagging ratings.
 The final series of Superteams was duly won by "Watersports" (a team representing swimming, water-skiing and diving) which was led by Olympic swimmer Robin Brew who excelled at running events and also in the gym tests, where the bar jump became his speciality.